UPDATE – October 14, 2017

 In fact, whenever it was flagged down, the train stopped to pick up some hunter with his load of gear and meat, making exact arrival time a mystery at its destination.
 If you wanted to fly to Seattle, you could plan on 8.5 hours on a DC-4 propeller plane.
-There was minimal electricity, and sometimes none!
+There was minimal electricity, and frequently none.
 Most families had only one car and were lucky to have indoor plumbing.
 Laundromats flourished, as did cold storage lockers where the enterprise would butcher and store your winter’s larder of moose and caribou.

 If you have stories to share, please contact me at firstname.lastname@example.org.
 I cannot promise that I will post everything, but I will read what you send me, and if it fits the criteria, will make every effort to post the story.
 Be advised that I will only accept stories that are relevant to Anchorage and Alaska in earlier years, authentic, and do not contain anything offensive, inappropriate or inflammatory.
 For the most part, last names will not be used.